yul-m6/6udGuin/README.md

 ### What I Like

-- 📺 Drama
+- 📺 Movie
-- 👾 Animation
+- 🐧 Penguin and 🐈‍⬛ cat
 - 🍕 Pizza
 - 📚 Books